Mayor Gary Lorenz

 Term expires 12-31-2021

-Bobbi Bentz is serving her second term on the Ankeny City Council.
+Bobbi Bentz is serving her third term on the Ankeny City Council.
 Bobbi grew up in Ankeny and moved to the community in 1980.
 She and her husband Adam have three children and are actively involved in a variety of youth sports and activities in Ankeny.
-Adam owns a small business, BAB Sports, Inc.
+Adam is a realtor with Charter House Real Estate in Ankeny.

 Bobbi graduated from Ankeny High School in 1997.
 She has an undergraduate degree from Cornell College in Economics and Business, two Masters' degrees from the University of Iowa in Health Administration and Public Health, and is completing her PhD from the University of Iowa.
 Bobbi is an Executive Account Manager at Wellmark Blue Cross and Blue Shield.
 Bobbi is the current chair of the Congenital and Inherited Disorders Advisory Council for the State of Iowa and serves on the Board of Directors of the Iowa Chapter of the American College of Healthcare Executives.